 Operational management generally concerns the oversight of the day-to-day business operations and activities of a company.
 Key management and commercial decisions are concerned with broader strategic and policy decisions and tend to be made by members of the senior management team.
 For example, a decision to open a major new manufacturing facility or to discontinue a major product line would be examples of key commercial decisions affecting the company's business as a whole.
-By contrast, decisions by the plant manager appointed by senior management to run that facility, concerning, for example, repairs and maintenance, the implementation of company-wide quality controls and human resources policies, would be examples of operational management.
+By contrast, decisions by the plant manager appointed by senior management to run that facility, concerning repairs and maintenance, the implementation of company-wide quality controls and human resources policies, would be examples of operational management.

-What constitutes a key management or commercial decision as opposed to an operational management decision is critical as it is the former that is relevant in the context of establishing the place of effective management.
-Again, this is an aspect that can only be determined on a case-by-case basis.
-For example, in some businesses the conclusion of each and every contract will be a key commercial decision whereas in other businesses the setting of standardised pricing will be a key commercial decision but the conclusion of individual contracts will not be.
+What constitutes a key management or commercial decision as opposed to an operational management decision is critical since it is the former that is relevant in the context of establishing the place of effective management.
+Again, determining what constitutes a key management or commercial decision is an aspect that can be determined only on a case-by-case basis.
+For example, in some businesses the conclusion of each and every contract will be a key commercial decision while in other businesses the setting of standardised pricing will be a key commercial decision but the conclusion of individual contracts will not be.